 PAYING FOR WILDLIFE CONSERVATION THROUGH SMALL-SCALE RESPONSIBLE TOURISM AND THE IMPACT OF THE COVID-19 PANDEMIC

-If we cannot use tourism to generate the funds needed to keep paying the land leases and to provide the wages for all the staff in the coming weeks and months then the local Masai communities will suffer and the future of the conservancies will be threatened.
+If we cannot use tourism to generate the funds needed to keep paying the land leases and to provide the wages for all the staff in the coming months then the local Masai communities will suffer and the future of the conservancies will be threatened.
 If the local communities can no longer depend on the conservancies to provide the income which they have been receiving without fail for many years, there is a very real risk that the conservancies will have to be turned into farmland and fenced off or developed for human settlement, as is happening on the neighbouring lands outside the conservancies, which will mean a huge loss of wildlife habitat and the end of much of the wildlife in those areas especially the big cats and the elephants.

 This threat is especially serious in the case of the 18,500 acres Ol Kinyei Conservancy which has extended the wildlife habitat a considerable way beyond the Mara Reserve and helped to provide rangeland for the wildebeest migrating in from the Loita Plains, as all the land outside the Conservancy is now becoming fragmented, with fencing and increased human settlement and developments.
 The Ol Kinyei Conservancy is home to over 30 lions as well as leopards and cheetahs.
 Ol Kinyei Conservancy is a favourite habitat of big bull elephants as well as large elephant herds comprising many families of females and calves.